elenderg/PAL-1000/instruções de compilação.md

 `To scan a global given a rider (literal term):`
 `If the compiler's abort flag is set, exit.`
 `Scan the global's global body given the rider.`
-`If the rider's token is not the period byte, abort with "All global definitions must end with a period.
-Including this one." and the rider; exit.`
+`If the rider's token is not the period byte, abort with "_All global definitions must end with a period.
+Including this one._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Index the global.`